POSITIVE FUTURES

 ‘There is no teaching here, there is nothing to understand – only to feel.’

 The Positive Futures Festival is planned and implemented according to the criteria of Green Events Tirol basic.
-All events are barrier-free accessible.
+All events are barrier-free accessible except the concerts on Monday Oct 20th at Montagu.

 Your contribution: Environment-friendly travel for a positive future.
 All venues can be reached by public transport and bicycle parking spaces are available.